venelinpetrov/venelinpetrov.github.io/_posts/2025-08-12-java-spring-exception-handling.md

 - Discoverability: With return types, you can see possible outcomes in the method signature (`ResponseEntity<ApiResponse<...>>`).
   With exceptions, the signature may not show what can go wrong unless you document it.

 **Note:** That said, in Spring MVC this pattern is extremely common.
 The framework is designed so that you can throw custom exceptions and handle them centrally via `@ControllerAdvice`.
-It keeps controllers clean and avoids `if (...) return error;` noise.

 ## Option 4: Hybrid of Option 1 + Option 3